-The 6% increase is lower than or comparable to recent increases made by most other Colorado electric utilities, including cooperatives and municipal and investor-owned utilities.
+The CORE increase is lower than or comparable to recent increases made by most other Colorado electric utilities, including cooperatives and municipal and investor-owned utilities.
 This also is only the second general rate increase we have made since 2013.
 In that time, our rates have gone up a total of just over 8%, even as inflation has grown 24%.
+At the same time, I stay vigilant as to the cost side of the CORE operation with my review of our expenses and spending in my work on the audit committee.